-Prior to issuing an emergency notification, the existence of an emergency or dangerous situation will be confirmed via dispatched officers or other emergency professionals on the scene, video monitoring, or notification from the National Weather Service.
-Information obtained from these sources will be used to determine the scope and content of the notification.
-Upon arrival, Public Safety Officers will confirm the reported incident, assess the situation and determine if additional resources are necessary to resolve the situation.
+Upon arrival, the Public Safety Officers will confirm the reported incident, assess the situation and determine if additional resources are necessary to resolve the situation.

 If the incident is determined to be a significant emergency that will impact the campus community, the Emergency Operations Team (EOT) may be activated to respond.

-Without delay and taking into account the safety of the community, Minneapolis College will, at the determination of the Director of Public Safety (or the Directors designee), determine the content of the notification and initiate the appropriate notification system(s) to notify the appropriate segment or segments of the campus community when a significant emergency or dangerous situation occurs involving an immediate threat to health and safety of the campus community.
+Without delay and taking into account the safety of the community, Minneapolis College will, at the determination of the Director of Public Safety (or the Directors designee), notify the appropriate segment or segments of the campus community when a significant emergency or dangerous situation occurs involving an immediate threat to health and safety of the campus community.

-Minneapolis College may utilize means of notification including but not limited to fire alarm systems, public address systems, verbal notification, institutional email, Star Alert, computer screen takeover, and/or the institutional website and social media sites to communicate warnings to those immediately affected by the incident.
+Minneapolis College may utilize means of notification including but not limited to fire alarm systems, public address systems, verbal notification, institutional email, StarAlert, computer screen takeover, and/or the institutional website and social media sites to communicate warnings to those immediately affected by the incident.